-Designing, producing, and distributing high-value furniture for a diverse family of customers is a 74-year tradition at Virco Mfg.
+Designing, producing, and distributing high-value furniture for a diverse family of customers is a 73-year tradition at Virco Mfg.
 Corporation ("Virco" or the "Company", or in the first person, "we", "us" or "our").
 Virco was incorporated in California in February 1950 and reincorporated in Delaware in April 1984.
 Virco started as a local manufacturer of chairs and desks for Los Angeles-area schools, and over the years has become the largest manufacturer and supplier of moveable educational furniture and equipment for the preschool through 12th grade market in the United States.
 As the market for school furniture has evolved, the Company has developed significant selling and service capabilities.
 The Company employs interior designers, CAD layout specialists, and project management specialists to support its direct sales force.
-These resources utilize proprietary PlanSCAPE® software which enables our selling and service professionals to provide project management from design and layout to full-service campus delivery and set up.
-The Company manufactures a wide assortment of products offering the breadth and depth to furnish all areas of a campus, including mobile tables, mobile storage equipment, student and teacher desks, technology tables, 4-leg and mobile chairs and stools, activity tables, folding chairs and folding tables.
+These resources utilize proprietary PlanSCAPE® software which enables our selling and service professionals to provide project management from design and layout to full-service classroom delivery and set up.
+The Company manufactures a wide assortment of products, including mobile tables, mobile storage equipment, student and teacher desks, technology tables, chairs, activity tables, folding chairs and folding tables.
 Virco has worked with accomplished designers - such as Peter Glass and Bob Mills - to develop additional products for contemporary applications.
 These include the best-selling ZUMA Series; Analogy and Civitas furniture collections; Metaphor and Sage Series items for educational settings; the wide-ranging Plateau and Text Series; and the new Topaz Series.